Was this Annular Solar Eclipse visible in Washington DC?

 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: South/East North America, North/West South America, Pacific, Atlantic, Antarctica.
+Regions that saw, at least, a partial eclipse: East in Australia, South/East North America, North/West South America, Pacific, Atlantic, Antarctica.

 Eclipse Shadow Path

 The eclipse started at one location and ended at another.
 The times below are actual times (in UTC) when the eclipse occurred.